beasmith152/LandingPage/README.md

 ## What Is This?
-My DIY Landing Page with these features.
+My DIY Landing Page to take you to my portfolio with these features.

 * My content.
 My design.
 * Customizable and persistent URLs